-This course will provide students with a solid basis in General Systems Theory in relation to mental health counseling.
-Coverage will include theories and techniques that could be used by the counselor or psychologist in dealing with family issues.
-Topics will include initial interview skills, therapeutic intervention techniques and the application of systems theory to the family setting.
-Included will be usefulness and application of theory to culturally diverse groups, single parent and blended families.
+This course will provide students with a solid basis in General Systems Theory in relation to mental health counseling for family, marriage and couples counseling and consultation.
+Coverage will include theories and techniques that could be used by the counselor or psychologist in dealing with family, marriage, and couples’ issues.
+Topics will include initial interview skills, therapeutic intervention modalities and the application of systems theory to the family setting.
+Included will be usefulness and application of theory to culturally diverse groups and diverse family dynamics in relation to counseling and consultation.
 PREREQUISITE: None